 In fact, while conducting research for this article, Google said phrases like “I really hate my life right now”, “I hate my fucking life”, “I hate myself”, and “self loathing” generate over 100,000 searches per month.
 And that number is growing every month.

 Short bouts of self-loathing are an inevitable part of the human condition, but you get to decide whether they are weak and fleeting emotions or your default state.

 The difference between successful, happy, fulfilled people and those mired in an almost absolute hatred for their lives is that successful people know how to use these negative thoughts and emotions as a guide to the life they want.
 They’ve learned to rewrite the script.

-Successful people don’t settle at “I hate my life.”
-Instead, they say, “I hate my life…so what am I going to do about it?”
+Successful people don’t settle at “I really hate my life right now.”
+Instead, they say, “I really hate my life right now…so what am I going to do about it?”

 When the world feels like a chaotic shit storm with no reprieve in sight, you can enter into the eye of the storm and come out the other side stronger, better, and happier for it.
 If you hate yourself or hate your life, you’re not alone and there’s nothing wrong with feeling this way temporarily, but it doesn’t have to stay this way indefinitely.

 In this guide, I’m going to layout the actionable steps you can take today to hate yourself and your life a lot less.
 It won’t necessarily be easy and you will never eradicate your self loathing entirely, but you can make these emotions less dominant.
 You can whip them into submission and use them as a springboard to the life you really want.

 And I’m going to show you how to do it.
 Shall we begin?

 Understanding Self-Loathing: What It Is and Why You Feel It